mghazel2020/People-Detection-From-Fixed-Camera--Matlab/README.md

 In view of the presented results, we make the following observations:

-* The bacground estimation approaches yield similar background images
+* The bacground estimation approaches yield similar background images.
 * The averaging bacground estimation methods average multiple images, resulting in reduction of the illumination variation effects.
 * The cross corrrelation performance is comparable to the typically used background subtraction approach.